 External mode Students studying in communities other than Cairns and Townsville may want to do some initial research about the local services and possibilities for placements.
 Please talk to the Field Education Unit staff to develop the best strategy in approaching agencies about placement.
 The Field Education Unit also has many contacts and networks across Australia of which they use to secure placements for students.

-Teaching, research, design, and deliver workshops on relevant Field Education theory to students, Field Educators and Liaisons.
+The role of the Field Education Unit is to provide teaching, research, curriculum design, and workshops on relevant Field Education theory to students, field educators and liaisons.

-To be able to undertake placement means to be well prepared no matter what your current circumstances.
+Being able to undertake placement means students must be well prepared no matter what their current circumstances.
 Getting ready could simply start by listing all the points that you feel prevent you from undertaking a 500 hour placement.

 We have listed below a couple of flexible options for addressing some challenges.
 Some of them you are able to negotiate yourself, others need to be discussed with the Field Education Unit to check your eligibility.

-Students have shared with us, that family and friends can be a great support during this time, which in most cases means somewhat a financial drought as it is nearly impossible to hold down a paid job while doing a full-time placement.
+Family and friends can be a great support during this time, which in most cases can be financial drought as it is nearly impossible to hold down a paid job while completing a full-time placement.

-Some students shared that they accumulated their paid annual leave for undertaking placement, others negotiated unpaid leave with their employers.
+Some students accumulate their paid annual leave for undertaking placement, others negotiate unpaid leave with their employers.

 Students with extensive work experience in the social welfare field may have this work experience recognised as prior learning.
 Full Credit for a Field Education subject in Social Work is only possible for the first placement.